dbailuk/ClassPlaner/README.md

 # ClassPlanner
-ClassPlanner is a web-based tool that helps schools automatically generate conflict-free weekly timetables based on teacher availability, subject requirements, and classroom constraints. flask db upgrade
+ClassPlanner is a web-based tool that helps schools automatically generate conflict-free weekly timetables based on teacher availability, subject requirements, and classroom constraints.
+Argoithm logic is not complete.